 Recommended Applicable LRTCs

+The current option develops hereafter ; BEM is covering UMTS, LTE, 5G/NR) and NB systems.
+GSM is addressed separately

+Others options are also possible (to be discussed)

+BEM including GSM : more flexibility and no impact from GSM Directive

+BEM wide band without GSM and NB ioT

+OOB (spurious) at the ege of harmonised band plan to be confirmed

 The BEM is built up by combining Tables 3, 4 and 5, in such a way that the limit for each frequency is given by the higher value out of the baseline requirements and the block specific requirements.

+The in-block power limit is applied to a block assigned to an operator.
+The baseline power limit, designed to protect the spectrum of other operators within the 900 and 1800MHz frequency bands, and the transitional region power limit, enabling filter roll-off from the in-block to the baseline power limit, represent out-of-block power elements.

 Systems may use only non-AAS BS in 900 MHz frequency band and may use either non-AAS BS or AAS BS in the 1800 MHz frequency band.